LuisValgoi/building-ai-agents-playground/README.md

 # Running App Flow

-- `cd agents && npx baseai@latest dev`: Spinning up the Server Agents.
+- `npx baseai@latest dev`: Spinning up the Server Agents.

-- `cd agents && npx tsx index-rag.ts`: Running the Server Agents with a minimal RAG example.
+- `npx tsx index-rag.ts`: Running the Server Agents with a minimal RAG example.

-- `cd client && npm run dev`: Running the client pointing to the deployed langbase pipe.
+- `npm run dev`: Running the client pointing to the deployed langbase pipe.

 - `ollama run deepseek-r1:7b`: Run Ollama Model: If you want to bind the Server Agents with a local model.